commandeer

 覚え方のコツ Memory Tip

-The core memory link is command.
-If someone has authority to command, they may force something into official use.
-Commandeer is not simple borrowing; it means taking control by authority or force, often with vehicles, supplies, ships, or buildings.
+The core is `command`.
+If someone has the power to command, they can also force something into their use.
+That is the memory link for `commandeer`: not simple stealing, but taking control by authority or force.
+It is common with things like `ships`, `vehicles`, or `buildings`.

 例文